 • Fault tolerance: when a node goes down, the other node will take the load

 • 100% compatible: all phones work with this approach since they do not see the cluster.
-As for end user's eyes, there is only one server.
+As for the end user's eyes, there is only one server.

 Now the cons:

 • The passive server may be considered a waste of resources.
-It will be sitting doing nothing until the active fails.
+It will be sitting and doing nothing until the active fails.

 Some side effects that are not good nor bad, but they are different than a stand-alone server: